grumpy-cat-whatever/SM3.5-AS2-to-ES6-compiler/readme.md

 Afterwards you can run the following tasks:
 * `gulp asToES6`: Will convert the SM3.5 sources to ES6 sources and write them to `dist/es6/`.
 Babel compile targets will be ignored for this step.
 See the `asToJs` task to compile against specific platforms.
-* `gulp asToTs`: Will convert the SM3.5 sources to ES6 sources and write them to `dist/ts/`.
+* `gulp asToTs`: Will convert the SM3.5 sources to TypeScript sources and write them to `dist/ts/`.
 Babel compile targets will be ignored for this step.
 * `gulp asToJs`: Will convert the SM3.5 sources to ES6 sources, and compile those to ES5 depending on which "supported browsers" are configured (you can change the default easily; see @babel/preset-env).